“Do you have any quit smoking tips for me?”

 The problem is that most people don’t know how WHY they want to stop smoking.

 Quit Smoking Tips to Feel Motivated to Quit

 I remember the first time Angela came to visit me.

 She was suffering from COPD because of her lifetime of smoking.
-As you may know, COPD, this lung condition, creates serious breathing problems among its other symptoms.
+As you may know, COPD and smoking make a bad combination because COPD creates serious breathing problems among its other symptoms.

 Angela’s daily life was affected because she couldn’t do anything without coughing and wheezing.
 She couldn’t really enjoy her time with her family and what was bothering her the most was that she didn’t feel comfortable at her work.

 And although quitting smoking was her only chance of getting her health back, I could see that she wasn’t happy about quitting.